Find Affordable College Courses

 Education Levels of Area Studies Majors

-In 2020-2021, 131 graduate certificates were awarded to area studies majors.
+During the most recent year for which data is available, 131 people earned their graduate certificate in area studies.
 This earns it the #104 spot on the list of the most popular graduate certificate programs in the nation.

 The following table shows the number of diplomas awarded in area studies at each degree level.